 Your aim should be to live within your means, to occupy your time doing things you love doing, to feel fulfilled and that your life is worthwhile, and above all that you have achieved a level of HAPPINESS that will last you for the rest of your life.

 It's (Almost) Never Too Early!
 Write an outline and add to it.

 Of course you would not start thinking about retirement the day you leave education and start work.
 You have a lifetime before you.
 You will spend your time building a career, relationships, experiences.
 You feel immortal, life will go on as it is for ever, retirement is something to do with "old people", not you!

 I have to say, however, the one thing you should consider as soon as practical, is putting money into a pension fund.
 A small amount each month may not make a big dent in your salary, but it could build into a substantial sum over many years.
 This is an easy thing to put off and may seem like a waste of cash you could use now, but trust me you will not regret it later as your working life nears its end.

 I took advice at various times during my career and paid into a number of investment policies.
-Only small amounts, but I'm glad now that I did and my one regret is that I didn't make it more!
+Only small amounts, often added to by my employer, but I'm glad now that I did and my one regret is that I didn't make it more!